yugabyte/yugabyte-db/docs/content/latest/deploy/multi-dc/read-replicas.md

 showAsideToc: true
 ---

 Read replicas are _observer nodes_ that do not participate in writes, but get a timeline-consistent copy of the data through asynchronous replication.
-These "read-only" nodes allow your data to be stored safely and durably.
+These "read-only" nodes allow your data to be stored safely and durably in a read replica cluster that is